Procrastination test

 Types of Procrastinators

-Understanding your procrastination style can help you develop targeted strategies to overcome it.
-Research identifies several common procrastinator profiles.
+Understanding your procrastination style can help you build strategies that actually fit you.
+Researchers have described several common procrastinator profiles.

 The Perfectionist

-Perfectionists delay starting because they fear producing imperfect work.
-They set unrealistically high standards and would rather not begin than risk falling short.
+Perfectionists hold back from starting because they're afraid of producing imperfect work.
+They set impossibly high standards and would rather not begin than risk falling short.
 The irony is that the delay itself often leads to rushed, lower-quality results.
-If you find yourself spending excessive time planning but never executing, perfectionism may be driving your procrastination.
+If you spend a lot of time planning but rarely execute, perfectionism may be driving your delays.

 The Dreamer

-Dreamers are full of creative ideas but struggle with the practical details of implementation.
-They find planning exciting but execution tedious.
-Their to-do lists grow longer while their completed tasks remain few.
-They often jump from one idea to the next without finishing any of them.
+Dreamers are full of creative ideas but tend to stall on the practical details.
+Planning feels exciting; execution feels tedious.
+Their to-do lists keep growing while their finished tasks stay few, and they often jump from one idea to the next without wrapping any of them up.

 The Avoider